StefanCDev/make-your-game/README.md

 Make sure Go is installed on your machine.
 Clone the backend repository from: Brickbreaker Scoreboard.
 Follow the instructions in the Go repository to set up and run the scoreboard before starting the JavaScript game.
+Alternatively you can run the game without scoreboard using this link: https://illustrious-souffle-aae250.netlify.app/

 For development:

 Open the project in your code editor (VS Code recommended).